BPC-157/TB-500 (Wolverine Stack)

 7. Use separate injection sites if administering same day

-The Wolverine Stack Cycle section explains how long a typical cycle lasts and what to expect during each phase.
+The BPC-157/TB-500 (Wolverine Stack) Cycle section explains how long a typical cycle lasts and what to expect during each phase.
 Over time, your body can become less responsive with continuous use.

 Taking breaks between cycles may help maintain effectiveness and support better overall results.